-The loan classifications above include unamortized net premiums on purchased loans totaling \$11,869,576 and \$63,203 as of December 31, 2017 and 2016, respectively.
+The loan classifications above include unamortized net premiums on purchased loans totaling \$10,268,996 and \$11,869,576 as of December 31, 2018 and 2017, respectively.

-The Bank grants loans and extensions of credit to individuals and a variety of businesses operating primarily in the north-metro Atlanta area.
+The Bank grants loans and extensions of credit to individuals and a variety of businesses operating in the north-metro Atlanta area.
 Although the Bank has a diversified loan portfolio, a substantial portion of the portfolio is collateralized by improved and unimproved real estate and is dependent upon the real estate market.
+In addition, the Bank makes loans nationally through government guaranteed lending programs.